DoS Attack and Types—What is the denial of service attack in hacking?

 TCP-State Exhaustion Attack

-In this attack, the hacker tears down and set up TCP connections and weighs down the stable tables, which cause a DoS attack.
+In this attack, the hacker tears down and set up TCP connections and weighs down the stable tables, which causes a DoS attack.

 Application Layer Attacks